To keep diabetes under control, stay healthy, and prevent future problems, you

 can help you know how well you're controlling your diabetes too.

-test (also known as the hemoglobin A1c or HbA1c test) will tell you how
+(also known as the hemoglobin A1c or HbA1c test) will tell you how you've been controlling

-you've been controlling your blood sugar levels over the past few months.
-It's usually
+your blood sugar levels over the past few months.
+It's usually done during regular

 Hemoglobin is the substance inside red blood cells that carries oxygen to the cells